 Some people are more likely to become addicted to drugs than others.
 What do these people have in common or what factors increase the likelihood of drug addiction stepping in?
 Here are some of the most common:

-• A family history of drug or alcohol abuse or addiction – People whose parents and/or siblings were addicted to or abused drugs or alcohol will likely follow on their footsteps.
+- A family history of alcohol or drug abuse or addiction – People whose parents and/or siblings were addicted to or abused drugs or alcohol will likely follow on their footsteps.
 However, a history of drug addiction should not be used as a justification for your own abuse or addiction.
 It should represent a warning sign and a reason for you to avoid consuming drugs ever again or seek help while you still can.

 The list of factors that favor drug addiction could continue.
 However, why and how drug addiction occurs is not as important as overcoming it.